jammehabdou64/new-jcc-express-mvc-app/README.md

 - Sets up an Express.js web application with MVC architecturevalidation for form data
 - Opinionated project structure for organized code
-- Built-in
+- Built-in validation methods
-- Single route file for easy route management
+- Two routes file for easy route management
-- Comes with Handlebars for view rendering
+- Comes with jsBlade similar to laravel blade for view rendering, But you can use any templating engine of choice.
 - Includes configuration with MongoDB
 - Includes configuration with dotenv